-Bambara groundnut takes the centre stage at WhatIF Foods as the key regenerative ingredient for all our Soups and Shakes products, as well as our high-protein noods.
-But what is Bambara groundnut and why do we love it so much?
+Bambara groundnut takes the center stage at WhatIF Foods as the key regenerative ingredient for all our Soups and Shakes products, as well as our high-protein noods.
+But the real question is what is Bambara groundnut and why do we love it so much?

 Bambara groundnut, also known scientifically as Vigna subterranean, or BamNut for short, is a wonderful legume native to West Africa and is grown at a low level extensively throughout sub-Saharan Africa.
 The crop is also grown in Southeast Asia, across regions in Thailand and Indonesia.
 It is a hardy legume with the ability to grow in poor soil conditions and arid climate, without needing fertilizers, or pesticides.